How to Write the Penn State Supplemental Essays 2025-2026

 Tell us about a book or other media that has made you think about something in a new way.
 (200 words)

 Perhaps your mother’s favorite movie is the musical West Side Story, and you and her went to see the Steven Spielberg remake together.
-Maybe she has a special connection with the musical because she’s originally from Puerto Rican – you could write about how sharing that experience with your mom got you in touch with your heritage and your roots, and got you to reevaluate what it means to be a Puerto Rican in the America of today.
+Maybe she has a special connection with the musical because she’s originally from Puerto Rico.
+You might write about how sharing that experience with your mom got you excited about your heritage and your roots, and got you to reevaluate what it means to be a Puerto Rican in the America of today.

 Everyone has a different story, and it is tapping into that story and how it relates to your media choice that should be the basis of your response here.